aedmark/Oopis-OS/docs/developer.md

     // The command's formal definition and contract with the CommandExecutor. const myCommandDefinition = {
         commandName: "mycommand",
-        // Declare all flags.
-The executor will parse them for you.
-        flagDefinitions: [
-            { name: "verbose", short: "-v", long: "--verbose" }
-        ],
-        // Declare argument cardinality.
-The executor enforces this.
-        argValidation: {
-            min: 1,
-            error: "Usage: mycommand [-v] <path>"
-        },
-        // Declare which arguments are paths and their expected type.
-        // The executor validates existence and type.
-        pathValidation: [
-            {
-                argIndex: 0,
-                options: { expectedType: Config.FILESYSTEM.DEFAULT_FILE_TYPE }
-            }
-        ],
-        // Declare required permissions.
-The executor performs the check
-        // using the FileSystemManager's security gateway.
-        permissionChecks: [
-            {
-                pathArgIndex: 0,
-                permissions: ["read"]
-            }
-        ],
+        // ... flagDefinitions, argValidation, pathValidation, permissionChecks ...

         // The core logic only executes if every single one of the
         // above declarations is satisfied by the executor.
         coreLogic: async (context) => {
             // 'context' is a secure, pre-validated object.
-You can trust its contents. const { args, flags, currentUser, validatedPaths } = context;

-            // Thanks to the contract, this path is guaranteed to exist and be readable. const pathInfo = validatedPaths[0];

-            if (flags.verbose) {
-                await OutputManager.appendToOutput(`Verbose mode ON for user ${currentUser}`);
+            // ... your logic here ...
+            return { success: true, output: "Execution complete." };
         }

-            const content = pathInfo.node.content;

-            return {
-                success: true,
-                output: `Successfully processed ${pathInfo.resolvedPath}.
-Content length: ${content.length}.` };
-        }
     };

-    // Human-readable documentation for the 'help' and 'man' commands. const myCommandDescription = "A brief, one-line description of the command.";
+    const myCommandDescription = "A brief, one-line description of the command.";
-    const myCommandHelpText = `Usage: mycommand [OPTIONS] <path>
+    const myCommandHelpText = "The detailed help text for the 'man' command.";

-A detailed explanation of the command, its purpose, and its behavior.
-This text is the foundation of our user-facing documentation.

-OPTIONS
-  -v, --verbose    Enable verbose, detailed output.`;

     // Register the command, its contract, and its documentation with the system.
     CommandRegistry.register("mycommand", myCommandDefinition, myCommandDescription, myCommandHelpText);